vishalmhjn/actrys/README.md

 * Utilities
     * Preparing and processing SUMO input files such as network downloading, trip filtering, adding detectors, file format conversion
     * Plotting

+## Framework
+The platform implements a step-wise approach for sequential calibration of
+* Demand parameters or Origin-Destination (OD) flows
+* Supply parameters for a mesoscopic simulation

+To achieve this, following process is followed:
+* Bias-correction in OD matrix using one-shot heuristic
+* Bayesian optimization to fine-tune SPSA parameters using analytical or static assignment matrix approximated from the simulator
+* W-SPSA with ensembling techniques with cold and warm restarts
+* Bayesian optimization using supply calibration

+Currently, the platform can handle link based measures such as link traffic counts and link speeds in the calibration.

+## Execution

 <!-- ## Analytical or static simulator